Cannabis in Canada: Excise tax and sales tax

 From the early planning stages, the government indicated that the substance would be taxed.
 An estimate in late 2016 suggested revenues of $618 million per year from a federal tax initially, and eventually, billions, according to a report by Canada's Parliamentary Budget Officer (PBO).
 (A recent government estimate indicates that the illegal marijuana industry is worth $7 billion per year.)
 The Task Force report recommended that high-potency cannabis (with a high THC content) be taxed at a higher level than the conventional product to make it less attractive to consumers.

 The federal government had announced in October 2017 that its budget would include $546 million over five years to prepare the "legal framework to strictly regulate and restrict access to cannabis" and another $150 million over six years to enforce the restrictions on drug-impaired driving.
 Health Canada and the Royal Canadian Mounted Police will receive a share of the funds.
 Of this amount, municipal and indigenous police services should receive $81 million to offset the increased cost of training and resources.

 On 10 November 2017, the government announced that the federal excise tax, to be shared 50/50 with the provinces and territories, should not exceed $1 a gram or 10 per cent of the producer's price, whichever is higher.
 The government's press released did not specify higher tax on high-potency products.
 In December 2017, after demands from provinces for a higher percentage, a two-year agreement was signed to provide a full 75% of the tax; as well, the maximum to be taken by the federal government would be $100 million per annum, with any excess paid to the provinces and territories.
 The final retail price of the product will include provincial sales tax, ranging from 5% to 15% depending on the province.
 This arrangement will be discussed again in December 2018 to determine whether the five months of experience indicated that the 75/25 tax splitting scheme had proved to be appropriate.

+From October 2018, when cannabis was legalized, to August 31, 2025, the total tax revenue from cannabis products was over $5.4 billion.
+The federal government collected $1.2 billion while the provinces and territories collected $4.2 billion.
+This tax revenue does not include the province of Manitoba, due to the province not taking part in the federally managed cannabis taxation framework.